 Tickety Moo Ice Cream

 There’s an award-winning herd of Jersey cows behind this excellent local ice cream – and you can tell.
-Rich, creamy and whipped into tempting swirls, it’s a tough call trying to choose between the sumptuous flavours in their little café on Townhall Street.
+Rich, creamy and whipped into tempting swirls, it’s a tough call trying to choose between the sumptuous flavours in their little farm shop at Killadeas.
 Our advice?
-Go hungry, grab a table and settle in for a tasty treat from ice-cream laden waffles to a seriously indulgent milkshake.
-15 Townhall Street, Enniskillen
+Go hungry.

 The Watermill Lodge, Kilmore Quay